 Although Skype for Business is best known for its conferencing video calls, sometimes the quality of calls could be bad as few glitches appear.
 Besides that, status updates are quite slow in the windows, so there could at times showing you’re offline when you’re signing on the page.

-Picking Out The Right Instant Messenger For Your Company
+Picking Out The Right Business Messaging Tools For Your Company

 To wrap this up, the 10 selected tools are mostly economical solutions suitable for companies of all sizes.
-But do keep this in mind, when considering which instant messaging tool best fits your company, you might want to take your company culture into consideration.
+But do keep this in mind, when considering which instant messaging tools best fits your company, you might want to take your company culture into consideration.
 In this way, you can make messaging more fun than ever in the workplace.
+Last but not least, we encourage all companies to adopt instant messaging for business.